24 Awesome Reasons to Become Surgical Tech

 19. Put Your Organizational Skills to Use

 Do family and friends tease you for your cleanliness and need to organize?
-One of the expectations of surgical techs is that they keep equipment sterile and know exactly where each and every tool is before and after surgery.
-Being a stickler about these things isn’t just encouraged – it’s necessary to be a responsible member of the surgical team!
+Surgical techs are expected to keep equipment sterile and know exactly where every tool is before (and especially after) surgery.
+Being a stickler about these things isn’t just encouraged – it’s downright necessary to be a responsible member of the surgical team!

 20. You’re Part of a Community

-You can start reading some of the blogs and newsletters dedicated to surgical techs now.
-With nearly 100,000 people in your sector, you’ll always have the opportunity to learn more, share stories, and even share job opportunities with one another.
+You can start reading some of the blogs dedicated to surgical techs.
+With nearly 100,000 people in your sector, you’ll always have the opportunity to learn more and share stories with one another.

 21. Flexible Scheduling

-Surgical techs who are just starting out may not have the pick of their ideal schedule, but give it time.
+Even though rookie surgical techs may not have the pick of their ideal schedule, give it time.
 Whether you’re looking for nights, weekends, overtime, or 1st shift, there’s something out there for everyone.

-Some surgical tech positions are scheduled on rotation, so you could be working a few shifts in the emergency room, then helping with a hip replacement.
-You’ll likely work a reliable 40 hours a week, and when you’re in the operating room, time flies!
+Some surgical tech positions are scheduled on rotation, so you could be working a few shifts in the emergency room, then help out with a hip replacement.
+Whatever the case, you’ll probably work a reliable full-time shift, and when you’re in the operating room, time flies!

 22. You’ll Learn to Work Well with a Team

 When you’re in the operating room, surgeons and RNs are going to be demanding.
-Don’t be upset or offended.
-Instead, apply that constructive criticism to your job, and you’ll come out not only a better surgical tech, but also a stronger person because of it.
+Don’t be upset or offended: Apply that constructive criticism to your job.
+Not only will you become a better surgical tech, but also a stronger person.

 23. A Surgical Tech Salary Is Rewarding

-When you take student debt and duration of educational programs into consideration, a surgical tech’s salary is pretty incredible.
-The median surgical technologist salary is about $45,000 per year.
-Depending on the state and city you work in, you might expect more.
-In New Jersey, for example, the median income for surgical techs increases to $49,000 per year!
+When you take student debt and duration of educational programs into consideration, a surgical tech’s salary is pretty incredible, averaging $47,300 per year.
+Depending on the state and city, these rates can change dramatically.
+In New Jersey, surgical techs can rely on nearly $54,000 annually!

 24. You’re Making a Difference Every Day

-From scheduled procedures to emergency operations, surgical technologists are a vital part of any operating room team.
-With their help, surgeries are safer and more successful than ever.
+From scheduled procedures to emergency operations, being a surgical tech means that you’ll be in the middle of all the action.
+And with your help, surgeries will become safer and more successful than ever.

 To learn more about starting a career in the exciting field of surgical technology, be sure to check out the AIMS Surgical Technologist program page!